HawkSteak/scenedetect/README.md

-# Scene Detector
+# Scene Detective

-Scene detector combines FFMPEG's blackdetect and silencedetect functions (as well as some additional logic) to detect chapters/scene breaks in pieces of content and write them to your video file
+Scene Detective combines FFMPEG's blackdetect and silencedetect functions (as well as some additional logic) to detect chapters/scene breaks in pieces of content and write them to your video file

 ## Requirements
 - bash